kingzamzon/docs/docs/LitActionsAndPKPs/workingWithLitActions.md

 const go = async () => {
   // this requests a signature share from the Lit Node
   // the signature share will be automatically returned in the HTTP response from the node
-  // all the params (toSign, keyId, sigName) are passed in from the LitJsSdk.executeJs() function const sigShare = await LitActions.ethPersonalSignMessageEcdsa({ message, keyId , sigName });
+  // all the params (toSign, publicKey, sigName) are passed in from the LitJsSdk.executeJs() function const sigShare = await LitActions.ethPersonalSignMessageEcdsa({ message, publicKey , sigName });
 };

 go();